apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/membership.md

         }
     }

 *Note*: The exact threshold value that determines the storage strategy is an implementation detail and might even vary depending on the underlying persistence layer.
+In Oak 1.0 the threshold value is set to 100.

-##### Upgrading Groups from Jackrabbit 2.x to OAK content structure
+#### Upgrading Groups from Jackrabbit 2.x to OAK content structure

 Upon upgrade from a Jackrabbit 2.x repository to OAK the group member lists that adjusted to reflect the new content structure as created by the OAK user management